Samu-K/ECTrack/README.md

 Main pipeline is that each merge request gets checked with checkstyle, if that passes the code gets built and tested.
 If everything is green, the merge is accepted.

+### Testing
+If you know how to and have the time, it's good to write tests for each piece on functionality we make.
+Regular unit tests are fine, but if you have experience in testing feel free to make more complicated tests.